voxel51/fiftyone/docs/source/teams/data_lens.rst

     client = bigquery.Client()

-In practice, you'll likely need to use :ref:`secrets <teams-secrets>` to securely provide credentials to connect to your BigQuery.
+In practice, you'll likely need to use :ref:`secrets <teams-secrets>` to securely provide credentials to connect to your data source.

 .. code-block:: python
     :linenos: